jlustre/biopacific2/PRODUCTION_DEPLOYMENT_GUIDE.md

 ## Overview

-This guide explains how to deploy the Bio-Pacific facility management system to production where each facility has its own domain name without exposing "admin" in public URLs.
-The system maintains a single codebase serving multiple facilities while keeping admin functionality separate and secure.
+This guide explains how to deploy the Bio-Pacific facility management system to production, supporting multiple facility domains, secure admin separation, and HIPAA-compliant features (including Book a Tour and CMS).
+The system maintains a single codebase serving all facilities, with admin functionality isolated and secure.

 ## Table of Contents